- 1 Explore the Features of the Top ERP Software

 An effective implementation plan helps minimize the disruption caused when deploying the software.
 It also assists with the selection of the software.

 An implementation plan often involves a team of employees focused on finding and implementing the best ERP solution.
+The structure of the team and the choice of ERP team members is very important.
 The team should analyze current business processes and compare them to the features offered by various ERP systems.

 Compare ERP Software or ERP Vendors